RetroDECK/ES-DE/CONTRIBUTING.md

 * Mix image generation based on screenshots, 3D boxes and marquee files (as in Skyscraper)
 * Ability to show game media in full screen from the gamelist view
 * Proper game launching screen
-* Replace libVLC with FFmpeg
+* New FFmpeg-based video player
 * Move to the SDL2 GameController API
 * Different button graphics and names applied depending on controller type (Xbox, PlayStation and SNES style)
-* Add to Linux repositories, BSD ports collections etc.
+* Add to the Debian repository

 #### v1.2

-* Support for Raspberry Pi 4 with OpenGL 2.1 (Ubuntu and Raspberry Pi OS)
+* Support for pre-defined alternative emulators and cores (configured in es_systems.xml)
-* Improve full-screen support, remove the temporary full screen hacks
 * Badges highlighting things like favorite games, completed games etc. (will require theme support)
+* Improved full-screen support, removing the temporary full-screen hacks
 * On-screen keyboard
-* Web proxy support for the scraper
+* Support for the Raspberry Pi 4 with OpenGL ES 2.0 and GLSL shaders (Raspberry Pi OS)
-* Add GLM library dependency for matrix and vector operations, starting to decommission the built-in functions
+* Add GLM library dependency for matrix and vector operations, start to decommission the built-in functions
+* Add to more Linux repositories, BSD ports collections etc.
 * Flatpak and Snap releases on Linux

 #### v1.3